Bedding Options for Atopic Eczema

 You may not believe that sturdy bamboo that is nearly impossible to remove from your yard actually makes a very lightweight, soft and (bonus) eco-friendly option for bed sheets.
 Like cotton, bamboo provides good airflow, but also will hold up after several washes.
 Similar to cotton, it allows airflow and is easy to wash and maintain.
 Fun fact: bamboo is naturally antimicrobial and is moisture absorbing so it will be less likely to cause irritation at night and trigger a flare.

-Blankets, duvets and pillows
+Blankets, duvets, and pillows

 Duvets and pillows can be problematic for those with atopic dermatitis.
 Typically duvets and pillows are filled with feathers or polyester, the polyester may be problematic as it doesn't allow for any breathability and feathers can be problematic if you have any additional allergies or suffer from asthma.
 Quilts or cotton duvets that are also filled with cotton may be a better option as a blanket or duvet.

 When it comes to choosing a pillow, this can be a little more challenging.
-Hypoallergenic and anti-allergy labels might be good to look for, but these labels are to let people know that the materials the pillows are made of are less likely to trigger allergies, but that doesn’t necessarily mean that the pillow will be good for atopic eczema.
+Hypoallergenic and anti-allergy labels might be good to look for, but these labels are to let people know that the materials the pillows are made of are less likely to trigger allergies, but that doesn't necessarily mean that the pillow will be good for atopic dermatitis.

-Washing your sheets regularly in hot water and with a laundry detergent that works for you atopic eczema is important.
+Washing your sheets regularly in hot water and with a laundry detergent that works for you atopic dermatitis is important.
 Another good tip is to encase your entire mattress and box spring, if you use one, in a protective cover to keep our potential irritants.
 Having a regular nighttime cleansing and skin care routine that includes moisturizing your skin can help you feel more comfortable when you cozy up in your bed.